 Your claims will not include any alleged overcharges: (1) paid to Sutter in connection with Blue Shield’s Flex Funded products; (2) paid through UMR, a subsidiary of UnitedHealthcare; or (3) in connection with services or payments (whichever is applicable) later than the dates listed in the preceding paragraph.

 You are a citizen of California if: (a) you are organized under the laws of California, or (b) you have your principal place of business in California.
 For purposes of class membership, you are considered a citizen of California if you were a California citizen on April 7, 2014, regardless of whether you remained a California citizen after that date.
 If you are a California governmental entity (including, but not limited to, a city, a county, a hospital district, a school district, a fire protection district, a water or irrigation district, a transit or transportation district, a joint powers agency or authority, a public university, a department within the State, a superior court, the Judicial Council of California, or the Major Risk Medical Insurance Program) and are also a self-funded payor that compensated Sutter, you are included in the class, whether or not you are a California citizen.

 In a class action, one or more persons or entities called “class representatives” sue on behalf of a group of people or entities who have similar claims.
 All of these persons or entities are called a “class” or “class members.”
 In a class action, the Court resolves the issues for all class members, except for those who exclude themselves from the class.
 In this lawsuit, the Class Representative is UFCW & Employers Benefit Trust.

-If you are a member of the Class, you have a choice whether to remain a member of the Class and be represented by the Class Representatives and by Class Counsel or to exclude yourself.
-Either choice will have its consequences, which you should understand before making your decision.
+You were previously provided with a choice about whether to remain a member of the Class and be represented by the Class Representatives and by Class Counsel, or to exclude yourself from the Class.

 |5.||What happens if I do nothing?|